corda/corda-docs-portal/content/en/platform/corda/4.10/community/api-flows.md

   * Sends a potentially different payload to each `FlowSession`, as specified by the provided `payloadsPerSession`.

 {{% note %}}
-It's more efficient to call `sendAndReceive` instead of calling `send` and then `receive`.
+It is more efficient to call `sendAndReceive` instead of calling `send` and then `receive`.
 It's also more efficient to call `sendAll / receiveAll` instead of multiple individual `send` and `receive` calls.
 {{% /note %}}

 ### Create communication sessions with `InitiateFlow`